-11. Electronic Notification to Member er.
-Pursuant to the provisions of the Company's

-notice to Member electronically, as follows: (i) b mber hereby authorizes the Company to deliver by delivering Member the notice via facsimile, or

-. , ; ease to the most recent fax or email address the

-changes to Member's email or fax address. undertakes to provide the Company notice of

-changes to Member's chair of tax address.
+11. Electronic Notification to Member.
+Pursuant to the provisions of the Company's Bylaws regarding notices to shareholders, Member hereby authorizes the Company to deliver notice to Member electronically, as follows: (i) by delivering Member the notice via facsimile, or (ii) by emailing Member the notice, in either case to the most recent fax or email address the Company has on file for Member.
+Member undertakes to provide the Company notice of changes to Member's email or fax address.

 Name:

 Address:

 E-mail Address

-Accepted by the Oregon Clean Power Coopera ative on .
+Accepted by the Oregon Clean Power Cooperative on .

-. , ,

 Dan Orzech, General Manager